TenzinChang/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

+Overall I tried to:
+- First setup a simple model, using nvidia as template.
+- Augment the data, tried different augmentation
+- Tune the model.

-I basically copy the nvidia architecture in the lecture video, and only add Dropout.
+For model architecture I tried various strategies but end up basically re-using the nvidia architecture in the lecture video, and only added Dropout because it worked best.
+Different model architectures I've tried:
+- Started with simply 1 dense layer, no convolutions.
+This doesn't work well but at least prove the car can drive.
+- Stack several Cond2D layers, and try to add Dropout between them, however, I noticed Dropout between the Conv2D layers doesn't help the performance, so I removed them and only add Dropout in the fully connected layers, which did help.
+- Tried various kernel sizes: (3x3, 5x5) instead of (2,2), because augmented data chopped off the top/bottom of image, i also try asymetric kernal sizes (2x3, 2x4), etc..
+But these settings don't seem to help and I end up using the simplest one used in the lecturer's video.
+- Tried various filter sizes: from 3->6->12->24->48->96, and different variations, but these tuning seem not able to perform better than the nvidia settings or only marginally, or simply caused validation errors to go up (overtrained).
+- in my working copy of model.py I had many lines commented out after various tries, but unfortunately I "clean" them up before submission.
+I'll remember to keep them next time :)

 For training:
-- I augment the data as the videos suggested: flip and image, also add left/right camera in addition to middle.
+- I augment the data first as the videos suggested: flip and image, also add left/right camera in addition to middle.
 - add ploting for training/validation errors in each epoch, this way i can determine if the network overfit.
 - I was using AWS/carnd instance, then the copy model.h5 back and forth between my laptop and AWS was too much, also my laptop was dying trying to run the model.
 So I decided to get a linux machine w/ GPU, it's almost impossible to get GPU now because of those crazy miners, anyhow, I managed to pay a premium $1100 for Nvidia 1080Ti, and took 2 weeks to setup Ubuntu 16.04 running carnd-term1 conda environment.yml w/ various updates of CUDA/cuDNN library because tensorflow has very specific version requirements(using CUDA 8.0, which depends on cnDNN 5.1).
 It was a lot of fun!